 - propoxyphene (Darvon)

-In addition to drugs and surgery, there are other medical treatments for OA.
+In addition to drugs and surgery, other medical treatments for OA are available.
 These treatments aim to restore proper function to your joints.

 Physical therapy can be useful for some people with OA.
 It can help: